 Employers cannot ask candidates about their 'protected characteristics' during recruitment.
 That means you must avoid questions on topics such as:

 There are limits on what employers can ask when recruiting disabled people and those with health issues.
-Accepted situations could be if:
+Some accepted situations could be if:

 Note: Any discrimination taking place in a recruitment process may be breaking the law.
 This applies even in cases where an employer uses a recruitment agency.